aswinaus/ML/README.md

 **The two plots which are empty why?**

-Mutating lora_rank during PBT is fundamentally different from mutating continuous hyperparameters like lr or margin, and here's why it destabilizes training:
+Mutating lora_rank during PBT is fundamentally different from mutating continuous hyperparameters like lr or margin and here's why it destabilizes training:

-Rank is architectural, not a training knob.
+Rank is architectural not a training knob.
 LoRA decomposes weight updates as ΔW = B·A where B is (d × r) and A is (r × d).
 Changing rank from 32 → 8 means the matrices have incompatible shapes.
 When PBT tries to exploit (copy weights from a top-performing trial to a bottom trial), it can't transfer LoRA weights between trials with different ranks — the tensors don't match.

 Even without exploitation, mutation is destructive.
 If PBT perturbs rank mid-training, the LoRA adapter must be reinitialized with new dimensions.
 This instantly erases all learned low-rank adaptations accumulated over previous iterations — effectively resetting that trial's model to near-random LoRA state while the rest of training expects a warm-started model.